Danielvermel/hodge-bank-event/README.md

 # hodge-bank-event
 This project was developed for University.
 The goal was to create a platform where the employees of Hodge Bank could create and organise events for the company.
+You can access the live version [Hodge Bank Event Organiser](https://hodge-bank-events.herokuapp.com/)

 ## How to Run the Project